ajitagupta/packet-sniffer/README.md

 Hacking is a violation of the law and will result in prosecution.
 In case of a doubt do an investigation on the person affiliated with Source MAC and inform the person at Destination MAC if the former is unidentifiable.

 ## Docker
-This Python program support's [Docker](https://medium.com/@ajita-gupta/two-fantastic-resources-that-will-get-you-any-job-3f93edbc4c25), i.e. there is a dockerfile that contains the code to download Docker and configure it for our Python script.
-Then, docker.sh is a shell script that opens a Docker container and executes the Python program in it.
+This Python program supports [Docker containerization](https://medium.com/@ajita-gupta/two-fantastic-resources-that-will-get-you-any-job-3f93edbc4c25).
+There is a dockerfile that contains the code to download Docker and configure it to run our Python script.
+Then, docker.sh is a shell script that opens a Docker container and effectively executes the Python program in it.